NVIDIA/TensorRT/samples/sampleSafeMNIST/README.md

     ```
 	This sample generates `safe_mnist.engine`, which is a binary file that contains the serialized engine data.

+	When the build produces a companion library holding the engine's generated host code, it is written
+	beside the engine as `safe_mnist.engine.so`.
+The infer part loads it from there, so keep the two together.

 	This sample reads ONNX model to build the network:
 	- `safe_mnist.onnx` - The ONNX model that contains the network design.